 When an HCHS/SOL participant cannot speak on the telephone with an AFU interviewer, but can respond to questions through an intermediary or has an alternate respondent, a limited number of the questions on the AFU form are administered.
-If it is not possible to conduct the full interview, VITAL STATUS question 1, HOSPITALIZATIONS 3, 4-4f, and TRACKING 49-65 are the most important.
+If it is not possible to conduct the full interview, VITAL STATUS question 1 (GHE), HOSPITALIZATIONS questions 3, 4-4f (HOE), and TRACKING (CIE) questions 49-65a are the most important.